Handle Incoming Calls 24/7: XBert AI Answers Questions, Books Appointments, and More.

 This guide will cover how telephone extensions can benefit your business, their pros and cons, and the best practices for using this indispensable tool.

-What Is a Phone Number Extension?
+What Is a Phone Extension?

 A phone number extension is a short, internal number that connects to a business phone system.
-It helps callers reach specific employees or departments without dialing long, complex numbers.
-Instead of having separate phone lines, extensions make routing calls faster and easier.
+It helps callers reach specific employees or different departments without dialing long, complex numbers.

-Extensions are commonly integrated into VoIP phone systems, offering advanced communication features like voicemails.
-They also integrate with PBX solutions and virtual phone numbers, serving two key functions:
+They also integrate with PBX solutions and virtual phone numbers, including virtual extensions, serving two key functions:

 InternalShortcuts for employees to contact each other quicklyEnhances teamwork and speeds up communication